 CAUTION.
 To avoid ESD damage to the probe, always use an antistatic wrist strap (provided with your probe), and work at a static-approved workstation when handling the probe.

-Before performing the following verification procedures in order, power off the TDS 8200 oscilloscope.
+Perform the following verification procedures in order.

 Use the following procedure to set up and warm the equipment to test the probe.